 The Virginia Department of Social Services (VDSS) recognizes the importance of hearing the voice of these teens and young adults to make a difference in the way they are served in the foster care system.
-SPEAKOUT will be responsible for providing feedback directly to VDSS, legislators, other state agencies, LDSS directors, the Board for Social Services, and others.
+SPEAKOUT will be responsible for providing feedback directly to VDSS, legislators, other state agencies, Local Department of Social Services (LDSS) directors, the Board for Social Services, and others.

-Our vision is to be an experienced group that has changed the foster care system so that it produces successful adults who are self-advocates with positive, permanent connections, improved and equal opportunities, and empowers youth.
+Our Vision is to be an experienced group that seeks change for the foster care system who empowers youth to become successful adults that are self-advocates with positive permanent connections, cultivates equitable opportunities, and expands our lens for future generations.

 Who can be a Board member?